SekaiCTF 2024 challenges

 SSH access is only for convenience and is not related to the challenge.

-Starlette’s FileResponse does not handle files swapped out under it very well.
-This can be used to trick it into reading out 0-size files, such as files contained in the /proc file system.
-We read out the flag from /proc/self/environ using this method and solve the challenge.
+Starlette’s FileResponse doesn’t handle files swapped out under it well.
+You can use this to trick it into reading out 0-size files, such as files contained in the /proc file system.
+With this method, you can read out the flag from /proc/self/environ and solve the challenge.

 Solution